 The sequence runs as follows :

-First the space of the limitless sky & wide water of Het Ij, riding west from Centraal Station along De Ruijterkade, narrowing into the vanishing perspective of Westerdoksdijk, a straight trough of dirty cobbles between embanked trains & the great length of the squatted brick shed.
+First the space of the limitless sky and wide water of Het Ij, riding west from Centraal Station along De Ruijterkade, narrowing into the vanishing perspective of Westerdoksdijk, a straight trough of dirty cobbles between embanked trains and the great length of the squatted brick shed.

 Then through a steel door into the second space, the voluminous and simple interior of the squatted building, the high grey volume of a rust and machine littered workshop, its length blocked by the new wall of a house built entirely within it, emitting a "welcome-glow" through the little windows of its 'cottage door'.

-A paradigm of a symbolic journey to a hidden temenos, passing thresholds of significence towards a precious centre of renewal & safety (- it resembles an illustration to a text of Analytical Psychology!).
+A paradigm of a symbolic journey to a hidden temenos, passing thresholds of significence towards a precious centre of renewal and safety (- it resembles an illustration to a text of Analytical Psychology!).

 (pic 9-93 / to NW)

-Near the centre of the long Shed, to the left of Annaloos' & Rene's Customs-House, the pink steel '19A' door leads to Leen's workshop, the 'forecourt' of Eelco's house.
+Near the centre of the long Shed, to the left of Annaloos' and Rene's Customs-House, the pink steel '19A' door leads, via a lobby, into Leen's workshop, which doubles as the 'forecourt' of Eelco's house in bays 30/29.
+Ludicrously, in relation to the architectural conceit of the Custom-House facade style, its flanking pilaster/buttress contains a wc lit by a tiny slit window.

 (vid-frame 1-92 / to N)

-The door at the N-end is the wc.
-The '19A' entry door is off-pic-rt..
-Our back is to the workshop entry.
+The 19A road-entry is off-pic-rt; the door facing us is the wc.
+Our back is to the workshop ('forecourt') entry.

 EELCO HOME: WC IN '19A' ENTRY-LOBBY